WANdisco/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation.md

 sidebar_label: Azure VM Creation
 ---

-This quickstart helps you create an Azure Linux Virtual Machine (VM) suitable for a Fusion installation.
+This quickstart helps you create an Azure Linux Virtual Machine (VM) suitable for a Dockerized Fusion installation.
 It walks you through:

 * Downloading a [cloud-init](https://cloudinit.readthedocs.io/en/latest/topics/examples.html) template to initialise the VM and install required services.
 * Obtaining [Azure parameters](https://docs.microsoft.com/en-us/cli/azure/vm?view=azure-cli-latest#az-vm-create) to create the VM.